mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/03.Conditions/docs.en.md

 ### Using a custom date field to trigger a Campaign

-In the condition based on a contact field value, select the required date field.
+In the condition based on a Contact field value, select the required date field.
 Then select **date** as the operator and select the required value from the drop-down list.

 >**Note**: In the **Anniversary** option, you can only enter the day and month values.